Vedpatel28/weather_app/README.md

 entering the name of a city, state, or country.
 The app retrieves the relevant weather information and displays it in an organized and user-friendly manner, including temperature, humidity, wind speed, and other relevant meteorological data.

-### Light & Dark Themes: "Sky Scrapper" offers a visually pleasing experience with customizable
-themes.
-Users can switch between light and dark themes based on their preferences, ensuring comfortable usage in different lighting conditions and personalizing their weather app experience.

 ### Splash Screen: The app features an appealing splash screen that creates a positive first
 impression on users.
 The splash screen can showcase the app logo, weather-related imagery, or a